Update on New ICD-10

 By Mary Austin and Karen Madden

 This is especially true for the nursing profession, the largest segment of the health care workforce.
-The National PACE Association (NPA) established the Nursing Consortium in 2010 to provide a support system for nurses who work in PACE throughout the country.
+NPA established the Nursing Consortium in 2010 to provide a support system for nurses who work in PACE throughout the country.

 As the number of PACE organizations and participants increase, the Nursing Consortium is poised to grow as well.
 We invite all interested PACE nurses to become involved with the consortium to share best practices, participate in the learning forums, and contribute to the advancement of nursing in PACE.